Suo-Teaching-Team/egr-304-spring2026/docs/304/304-icc-02-hello-world-psoc/index.md

 ---
-title: 304 ICC2 -- Hello, World!
+title: 304 Lab 2 -- Hello, World!
 (PSoC)
 ---

-> This assignment is a ***paired in-class checkoff***.
-An **individual** live demonstration is required.
-You may work in pairs (**one** partner), but must individually demonstrate your working breadboard.
+> For this assignment **individual** live demonstration is required.
+You may work in pairs, but must individually demonstrate your working breadboard.

-## Objectives
+## Part 1.
+Objectives

 To individually demonstrate proficiency in installing and running the Cypress PSoC Integrated Development Environment (IDE) tools to program sample code onto a microcontroller, and to modify that code to add additional functionality.

-> This in-class checkoff requires advance work in order to complete it within one class period.
-Please read through the ICC, read all datasheets and prepare your circuits as much as possible.
-## Resources
+## Resources for Part 1

 * Videos
     * [Video Walkthrough of ICC2](https://youtu.be/2vDoY1uVJ-M) *(Thanks to Jacob S)*